HiRISEAI/hiriseai.github.io/_pages/about.md

 *As of February 2022*

-This HiRISEAI Project Team gratefully acknoledges the following coorporations and government agencies for their grants and gifts which support exhibits and programs that inspire innovators locally and globally:
+This HiRISEAI Project Team gratefully acknowledges the following coorporations and government agencies for their grants and gifts which support exhibits and programs that inspire innovators locally and globally:

 <div class="row">
   <div class="col-md-2" markdown="1">